LightWare-Optoelectronics/sf40-docs/streaming.md

 # Streaming data

 This example shows how to stream the distance results.
-See the [stream](command_detail?id=_30-stream) command for more information.
+See the [Stream [30]](command_detail?id=stream-30) command for more information.

-> A connection should already be initiated as shown in [Initiating connection](initiate.md).

 ![alt text](images/basic_flow.png "Request/response flowchart")